Last updated on 26 June 2023

 ^Refers to claim code for MOH Healthcare Claims Portal (MHCP) submission.

-Details on GP remuneration for providing NAIS vaccinations to eligible SCs can be found in the prevailing CHAS agreement.
-Details on the GP annual service fee can be found in the Healthier SG Enrolment Programme Agreement.
+Details on the GP Annual Service Fee can be found in the Healthier SG Enrolment Programme Agreement.